xapian/xapian/xapian-applications/omega/docs/cgiparams.rst

 	DOCIDORDER isn't set or is empty) this puts them in ASCENDING order (the lowest document id ranks highest).
-If DOCIDORDER is specified and non-empty it can begin with "D" for DESCENDING order, "A" for ASCENDING order or any other character for DONT_CARE (the Xapian database backend will use whichever order is most efficient).
+If DOCIDORDER is specified and non-empty it can begin with "D" for DESCENDING order, "A" for ASCENDING order or any other character ("X" by convention) for DONT_CARE (the Xapian database backend will use whichever order is most efficient).
 Any characters after the first are ignored.

 Display parameters and navigation
 ---------------------------------